 West Virginia shares waterways with several states.
-View information on reciprocal boundaries and rules and regulations for fishing these waters here on page 9.
+View information on reciprocal boundaries and rules and regulations for fishing these waters.

 Fisheries biologists utilize regulations to provide the best possible recreational fishing opportunities for anglers, while protecting West Virginia’s fish resources.
 Regulations are established for a variety of reasons.
 They are often adopted to prevent over harvesting of sport fish, protect spawning fish, maintain healthy populations and/or to protect vulnerable species.

 Before implementing a new regulation, the WVDNR carefully collects biological information and considers anglers attitudes and preferences.
 The goal of our fisheries management is to create statewide sportfishing opportunities with equal and sustainable levels of harvest for anglers, while preserving our unique fish communities.
 If you have questions about a specific regulation, please contact a fisheries biologist at a nearby WVDNR District Office.

 Archery in the Schools provides inclusive program for kids to learn valuable life skills

 After two years of not having an in-person state Archery in the Schools tournament to look forward to, students in West Virginia finally have something to be excited about.
 The state Archery in the Schools program, which returned to in-person…